fgvieira/prune_graph/README.md

 ## Performance
-Due to the way `prune_graph` parallelizes prunning, its performance is strongly dependent on the degree of connectivity of the graph (see examples below).
+Due to the way `prune_graph` is parallelized, its performance is strongly dependent on the degree of connectivity of the graph (see examples below).

 ```
 shuf_seed () {